vmware-tanzu/spaces/spaces/README.md

-# OOTB Profiles and Traits
+# Tanzu provided Profiles and Traits

 This dir organises all Tanzu provided Profiles and Traits YAMLs for [Tanzu Application Engine][tanzu-application-engine].